northbrooklynangels/northbrooklynangels.github.io/content/donate/index.md

 ## Zelle

 We’re now set up to receive donations via Zelle!
-Our email account for these donations is fundraising@northbrooklynangels.org.
+Our email account for these donations is [fundraising@northbrooklynangels.org](mailto:fundraising@northbrooklynangels.org).
+Please email us upon making your Zelle contribution if you’d like a donation acknowledgment letter!

 ## Gofundme